-SUBCONTRACTOR A person, agency or organization that a Program Contractor has contracted or medical cost of injury, disease or disability of an AHCCCS applicant, eligible person or member, as defined in 9 A.A.C.
+An individual, entity or program that is or may be liable to pay all or part of the medical cost of injury, disease or disability of an AHCCCS applicant, eligible person or member, as defined in 9 A.A.C.
 22, Articles 1 and 10.